Australia-wide Indigenous biocultural research syntheses and analyses

 Sloane, D. R., Ens, E., Wunungmurra, Y., Gumana, Y., Wunungmurra, B., Wirrpanda, M., . . .
 Rangers, Y. (2021).
 Lessons from old fenced plots: Eco-cultural Impacts of feral ungulates and potential decline in sea-level rise resilience of coastal floodplains in northern Australia.
 Ecological Management & Restoration, 22(2), 191-203.

 Initial research in 2015-6 investigated the prehistoric dispersal of Bugam (Castanospermum australe) in northern NSW by Aboriginal people https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0186663.
 Following ARC funding we have now been able to expand this research to explore the dispersal of 3 large seeded rainforest trees across eastern Australia.
 Patrick Cooke and Monica fahey are conducting their PhD research on the cultural and genetic aspects of this project, respectively.
 This project is co-lead by Dr Maurizio Rossetto (Royal Botanic Gardens Sydney), Gerry Turpin (Tropical Indigenous Ethnobotany Centre), Oliver Costello (Firesticks Alliance) and Dr Philip Clarke (SA Museum Adjunct Fellow).

 Wuyagiba Study Hub

-In partnership with the Wuyagiba BUsh Hub Aboriginal Corporation we are creating cross-cultural University education programs on-Country in remote Australia in partnership with remote Aboriginal communities.
-See our website here https://www.wuyagibastudyhub.org/
+In partnership with the Wuyagiba Bush Hub Aboriginal Corporation we are creating cross-cultural University education programs on-Country in remote Australia in partnership with remote Aboriginal communities.
+See the website here https://www.wuyagibastudyhub.org/